French and Japanese ships passed through the Strait of Hormuz

 Photo: AP/TT

-The ship CMA CGM Kribi, which is formally French-owned, passed through the strait on Thursday afternoon, according to shipping websites monitored by Bloomberg.
+The French-owned ship CMA CGM Kribi passed through the strait on Thursday afternoon, maritime traffic websites show.

 The ship clearly signaled its origin, flying a Maltese flag, and followed a course along the Iranian coast.

-In its war with the US and Israel, Iran has linked control of the narrow Strait of Hormuz to a countermeasure with enormous economic consequences.
-Ships trying to pass through have been threatened with attack, but a limited number of ships from countries with which Iran has better relations have been allowed to pass.
+In its war against the US and Israel, Iran has tied control of the narrow Strait of Hormuz to its countermeasures, with enormous economic consequences.
+Ships trying to pass are threatened with attack, but a limited number of ships from countries with which Iran has better relations have been allowed to pass.

-At least three other ships appear to have passed through the strait on Thursday along the opposite coast, and all identified themselves as owned by shipping companies in Oman.
+At least two more ships appear to have passed through the strait in the past 24 hours, but on the opposite side of the strait, and both were identified as owned by shipping companies in Oman.

 Will help each other

 French President Emmanuel Macron is in South Korea.
-He met with President Lee Jae-Myung on Friday, after US President Donald Trump complained that allies were not helping in the US and Israel's war with Iran.
+He met with President Lee Jae-Myung on Friday, after US President Donald Trump complained that allies were not helping the US and Israel in their war against Iran.

 Macron and Lee appeared together at a press conference.
 They stressed that they would work together to restore trade through the Strait of Hormuz.
-However, the two presidents did not elaborate on how this would work and did not take follow-up questions.
+However, the two presidents did not elaborate on how this would happen and did not take any questions.

 Loading related articles...